 Scary Farm is a separate ticketed event at the Farm.
 It occurs after the park has closed for its regular operating day on select nights during the later part of September, and the entire month of October.
 The biggest draw is that Knott’s creates insane mazes and in between the mazes are “scare zones” filled with monsters of every sort.
 So you’ll get a good scare whether you are in or out of a maze.
 The mazes are attractions in their own right, but the regular rides also operate during Scary Farm.
 Scary Farm can be pretty intense, and is not recommended for children under the age of 13.
 Learn more about Scary Farm on KBF’s website here.

 During late November and through December, Christmas is celebrated within Knott’s Berry Farm, including carolers, a festive tree lighting, performances of Gift of the Magi and A Christmas Carol, and various other entertainment.
 Oh, and you can meet Santa too!
+There is also a massive craft fair, with hand made goods, including soaps, crocheted hats, honey from local farms, and more.
 Learn more about Merry Farm on KBF’s website here.

 One of my favorite oddities at Knott’s Berry Farm is the full-scale replica of Independence Hall that resides near Soak City.
 The building is free to visit, and open every day (with the exception of Christmas) from 10:00-4:00.
 The Fourth of July is a fun day to visit, complete with Benjamin Franklin and Abigail Adams re-enactors.